TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019-03-12-woodworking-and-add.md

 title: "Woodworking and ADD"
 layout: post
 ---
 This post is about how my ADD affects my woodworking, and a revelation I just had that I think will have a huge positive impact on my woodworking life, and hopefully others.
-If you agree, please share this post.
+If you agree, please [share](#Share) this post.

-I don't have obvious "share" buttons right now (unless I do, and forgot to update this post), so you'll have to do it the old-fashioned way: by copying the URL and posting to Facebook, or wherever.

 ## Preface